 • A candidate who failed to file the necessary financial statement or exceeded the prescribed spending limit in the last municipal election or by-election

-• Employees of any school board in Ontario (including supply teachers) are disqualified from being elected as school board trustee or from holding office on any school board, except during a leave of absence.
+• Employees of any school board (including supply teachers) are disqualified from being elected as school board trustee or from holding office on any school board, except during a leave of absence.

 Candidates filing a nomination must present current acceptable identification (ID) showing name, qualifying Toronto address and signature.
-One piece of ID or a combination of two pieces of ID as specified here will meet the ID requirement.
+This can be one piece of ID or a combination of two pieces of ID.

 One piece of ID showing name, qualifying Toronto address and signature: